umdevelopera/um-account-tabs/README.md

 # Ultimate Member - Account tabs
 Adds custom tabs to users' accounts.

-This plugin has to be used with the [Ultimate Member](https://wordpress.org/plugins/ultimate-member/) plugin.

 __Note:__ This is a free extension created for the community.
-The Ultimate Member team does not support this extension.
+The Ultimate Member team does not provide any support for this extension.

 ## Key features
 - Ability to create custom account tabs with custom title, content and icon.